chris-jeon/fullstack/README.md

 6/14: Started on the Full Stack!
 Went through part0, learned, reviewed the basics of HTML, CSS, and how to navigate through the "Inspect."
 I will be reading over the exercise links for part0 the next day :)

+6/15: Read through the HTML, CSS, and web forms from Mozilla, and finished the rest of part 0's exercises.
+Briefly went over part 1's reading!